Cost to Install Bathroom Tile Floor – 2023 Cost Estimator

 Size of the Bathroom

 Since the size of the room is a major factor in the price, the first thing you will need to do is find out how many square feet your bathroom floor is.
-Use our square footage calculator you can determine the size of the floor in square feet.
+Use our square footage calculator to determine the size of the floor in square feet.

 Average Tile Prices